rittaschool/ritta/SECURITY.md

 ## Reporting a Vulnerability

-Use our repository's [Issues page](https://github.com/rittaschool/ritta/issues) can be used to report bugs and vulnerabilities.
+For smaller bugs, you can use our repository's [Issues page](https://github.com/rittaschool/ritta-server/issues).
+For more big security vulnerabilities, please send us an email: **tuki@ritta.fi**